 We practice within a tight multi-disciplinary team of specialists and surgeons with our aim to tailor your treatment to target your breast cancer, specifically.

 The breasts are glands that are found within the fat layer of the chest wall.
 They are made up of the lobules that make the milk (like lumps of grapes), and the ducts (hollow tubes) that drain milk to the nipple.
 Between these units is the supporting or stromal tissue of the breast which also includes fatty tissue.

 Breast cancer is a condition where the normal cells of the breast become abnormal (mutated) and grow out of control and invade other tissues around them.
 It can start from cells in the ducts, lobules or more rarely the stromal tissue in the breast.
 It is a very slow process initially from atypical cells as seen in the picture below.
 No breast cancer is the same as another as the mutations the cells have are unique which is why breast cancer treatments can be different between people as well.
 Breast cancer can also spread out of the breast to other parts of the body via the lymphatics (lymph glands) or blood stream.

 No!
 Breast cancer is an accident of cell division.
-Even with all the risk reducing behaviours we can manage, some women will still get breast cancers.
+Even with all the risk reducing behaviours we can manage, some women will still get breast cancer.

 Breast cancer can be managed in a number of ways, briefly: